dmit1530-1212/oa02-in-class-build-3/README.md

 	>> See All

 For the remainder of the build, follow the recordings.
-As you work through this build, make sure to validate your HTML and to make commits whenever you reach a milestone in your work.
+As you work through this build, make sure to validate your HTML and to make commits whenever you reach a milestone in your work (i.e., after each web page is coded and when major sections of the CSS file are coded).

 ## Submission Requirements
-You must have at least **2 commits** of your build.
+You must have at least **4 commits** (at least 2/day) of your build .

-**You must be present in class in order to receive a grade for this assessment.
-Labs that do not follow best naming practices, or do not validate, will receive a 0.
+**You must be present in BOTH classes in order to receive a grade for this assessment.
+Builds that do not follow best naming practices, or do not validate, will receive a 0.
 Late submissions will not be accepted!**

 **You must be present, and stay, in class in order to receive a grade for this assessment.**